Beef and Cabbage Stir Fry

 Ingredients

-• 1 tablespoon Brown Sugar honey or agave can work as a substitute
+• 1 tablespoon Brown Sugar can substitute with honey or a sugar alternative

-• 2 tablespoons Sesame Seeds optional garnish
+• 2 tablespoons Sesame Seeds optional garnish; can omit or replace with chopped nuts

 Equipment

-• large skillet
+• skillet

 Method